Stellar mass loss

-Stellar mass loss is a phenomenon observed in stars.
-All stars lose some mass over their lives at widely varying rates.
-Triggering events can cause the sudden ejection of a large portion of the star's mass.
-Stellar mass loss can also occur when a star gradually loses material to a binary companion or into interstellar space.
+Stellar mass loss is a phenomenon observed in stars by which stars lose some mass over their lives.
+Mass loss can be caused by triggering events that cause the sudden ejection of a large portion of the star's mass.
+It can also occur when a star gradually loses material to a binary companion or due to strong stellar winds.
+Massive stars are particularly susceptible to losing mass in the later stages of evolution.
+The amount and rate of mass loss varies widely based on numerous factors.